 Currently he lives with 6 and 11 year old kids in his foster home, and we think he could be an excellent family dog for an active family.
 He also lives with another young BC and a dachshund, loves to play with other dogs, and would be happiest with another playful dog in the home.

-Currently fostered near Gunnison, CO
+Currently fostered in Denver, CO

 Malin